 - Do I hear a person speaking from this?
 (A diary or a postcard or letter for example)

 - Do I hear the era talking? – epitome of the war, the 60s etc.

 - Does it give fascinating detail about everyday life in the Howe?

 - Does it document an important event in the Howe?

 - If it is a family or personal life archive, it is helpful if you can sort the material into some sort of sensible narrative

-We are not interested in pictures from holidays of places outside of the Howe unless obviously important for example : pictures taken during war service by a local person or pictures of a local person receiving a major award.
+We do not collect pictures from holidays or places outside of the Howe unless obviously important for example : pictures taken during war service by a local person or pictures of a local person receiving a major award.